AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

 This makes the source of the denoiser a practical design choice.
 Can we reuse a pretrained model that already knows how to remove image noise?

-## Diffusion models provide powerful off-the-shelf denoisers
+## Reuse an off-the-shelf denoiser

 A diffusion model learns to reverse a gradual noising process.
 That skill fits the denoising position in the previous pipeline.